Last updated February 28th, 2022.

 Given CapitaLand’s affinity for unique and luxurious designs, their properties tend to be fairly expensive – even by Singapore’s standards.
 Two-bedroom units at the Interlace typically cost over US$1 million.
 Meanwhile, at Victoria Park Villas, units cost upwards of US$3 million.

-The cost, however, may be worth it given CapitaLand’s international reputation for excellence.
+The cost, however, may be worth it given CapitaLand’s international reputation for excellence as one of the top Singapore property developers.

 Notable Projects: The Interlace, Orchard Residences, d’Leedon, Cairnhill Nine, One Pearl Bank